Server Start

 }

-The path to the web root as Lucee sees it is appended to the web key after a hypen (-).
+The path to the web root as Lucee sees it is appended to the web key after a hyphen (-).
 CFConfig will pre-emptively create the web context folders based on the hash of the web root.

 Multiple JSON files

 Since there are several overlapping conventions, it's possible to have more than one JSON file.
 For example, you could have a cfconfigfile environment variable set as well as a cfconfig.file key in your server.json.
 In this case, BOTH JSON files will be imported.
-When there are two more more JSON files being imported into the same web or server context, the first file will be an overwrite as usual and all subsequent files will be imported in "append" mode so they add to the settings in the previous file.
+When there are two more JSON files being imported into the same web or server context, the first file will be an overwrite as usual and all subsequent files will be imported in "append" mode so they add to the settings in the previous file.

 .cfconfig.json File in Webroot